 What kind of window coverings are in your bedroom?
 Light-colored, pretty curtains?
 Blinds or shades that you always forget to pull?
 To promote sound sleep, you want to make your sleeping area as cavelike as possible, so look into what are called blackout curtains.

 These curtains don’t have to be black in color, but they often come with a liner to block outside light for extra sleep-inducing darkness.
-Many stores — including IKEA, Bed Bath & Beyond and Target — carry them.
+Many stores — including Amazon, Bed Bath & Beyond and Target — carry them.

 6. Try soothing scented oils